greshake/i3status-rust/doc/themes.md

 Example configurations can be found as `example_theme.toml` and `example_icon.toml`.

-Besides global overrides you may also use per-block overrides using the `theme_overrides` and `icons_format` options available for all blocks.
+Besides global overrides you may also use per-block overrides using the `theme_overrides`, `icons_overrides` and `icons_format` options available for all blocks.
 For example:
 ```toml
 [[block]]